sonataFarm/AA-notes/rails-react-redux-config.md

 * [ ] `git remote add` the proper remote.
   * `git push -u` the remote.
 * [ ] `npm init --yes` to create a package.json file with the default setup.
-* [ ] Create a frontend folder at the root of your project with an entry file inside of it.
+* [ ] Add a frontend folder at the root of your project with an entry file inside of it.
 * [ ] `npm install --save`
   * `webpack`
   * `react`